jorgevazquezperez/INQASM/README.md

 cmake ..
 ```

-After this, if the folder you chose is in the `PATH` variable, in order to employ the INQASM compiler the following line has to be executed:
+After this, if the folder you chose is in the `PATH` variable, in order to employ the InQASM compiler the following line has to be executed:

 ```console
 inqasm -f <file_name>